-The large Anthelion (ANT) is currently centered at 10:20 (155) +10.
-This position lies in southwestern Leo, 3 degrees southeast of the 1st magnitude star known as Regulus (alpha Leonis).
-Due to the large size of this radiant, these meteors may also be seen from northern Sextans and northwestern Hydra as well as Leo.
+The large Anthelion (ANT) is currently centered at 10:48 (162) +07.
+This position lies in southern Leo, 4 degrees southeast of the 4th magnitude star known as rho Leonis.
+Due to the large size of this radiant, these meteors may also be seen from northern Sextans as well as Leo.
 This radiant is best placed near 01:00 local standard time (LST) when it lies on the meridian and is highest in the sky.
-Rates at this time should be near 3 per hour as seen from the northern hemisphere and 2 per hour as seen from south of the equator.
+Rates at this time should be near 2 per hour no matter your location.
 With an entry velocity of 30 km/sec., the average Anthelion meteor would be of slow velocity.